- Access Scheduler: Allows you to select a device connected to your network and set Internet access rules.

 QoS: Prioritizes traffic types (such as VoIP) before standard data traffic.
 Traffic shaping your network with QoS can increase application performance and prevent your network from becoming overloaded.

-Administrator Password: Prevents outsiders from accessing the modems firmware settings.
-After creating a username and password, you will need to enter them every time you access the modem firmware GUI located at http://192.168.0.1.
+- Administrator Password: Prevents outsiders from accessing the modems firmware settings.
+After creating a username and password, you will need to enter them every time you access the modem user interface.

 - Application Forwarding: Forwards ports to the selected LAN device by application name.

 - Port Forwarding: Allows you to enter ports or port ranges to forward Internet applications to a LAN device.

 - DMZ Hosting: Enables a LAN device to use the modem WAN IP address as its own.
 DMZ places the LAN device outside the firewall.

 - Firewall Settings: Activating the firewall is optional.
 When the firewall is activated, security is enhanced, but some network functionality will be lost.